6 recommended lunches in Higashi Chaya-gai and Shukkeicho Chaya-gai

 A bowl of rice topped with a sumptuous bowl of nodoguro (bluefin tuna) is a specialty of the restaurant.

-Located on the second floor of a building on Higashi Chaya-gai, the restaurant has a relaxed atmosphere even though it faces the main street.
-The chef, who is in his twenties but has been trained for eight years in Japanese restaurants, runs the restaurant, and the counter seats offer a live chef's kitchen atmosphere where you can watch him carefully at work.
-Table seating overlooking the teahouse district is perfect for a leisurely meal with friends and family.
-You can take off your shoes in the restaurant, which is also a great way to relax.
-For those who want to plan their sightseeing, we recommend the lunch course, which can be reserved.
+Located on the second floor of a building on Higashi Chaya-gai, the restaurant has a relaxed atmosphere despite its location on the main street.
+Counter seating offers a live atmosphere like a chef's kitchen where you can watch the careful work being done.
+Table seating overlooking the teahouse street is perfect for a leisurely meal with friends and family.
+You can take off your shoes inside the restaurant for a relaxing experience.

 - Yoshi Higashiyama